-Whether that’s to the garage, out to the garden or down to the beach, the best Bluetooth speakers are a safe bet – and if you are headed down to the beach, be sure to check out our guide to the best waterproof speakers, too.
+Whether that’s to the garage, out to the garden, or down to the beach, the best Bluetooth speakers are an essential buy – and if you are headed down to the beach, be sure to check out our guide to the best waterproof speakers, too.

 Nowadays, many of the best Bluetooth speakers also come with voice assistants, like Alexa and Google Assistant built-in.
 This means that some wireless speakers can also double up as smart speakers, which you can use to control your smart home devices and rely on for other voice commands.

 There are plenty of pair-and-play devices out there too if the best Bluetooth speaker for you has a simpler setup.

 Whatever kind of portable speaker you're looking for, this guide will help you to choose the best Bluetooth speaker for your needs, wants, and budget.

 With two quality drivers, a solid app that unlocks playback from hundreds of wireless sources, multi-room capabilities and smart audio-tuning tech which tweaks the output based on the speaker's immediate surroundings, the Sonos Move is engineered well beyond your average Bluetooth speaker.
 It's a versatile speaker, one that stands solidly alongside the built-for-home Sonos speakers that the company made its name on.